Estimate Time3 min

 If you also contribute to another employer-sponsored retirement plan for another job, such as a 401(k) or 403(b), the total you can save as an employee across all of those plans, including SIMPLE IRAs, is $23,500 if you are under age 50, $31,000 if you are between age 50 and 59 or age 64 or older, or $34,750 if you are age 60 to 63.
 (Sound familiar?
 This is equal to the maximum you can contribute to a 401(k).)

 But that's only half of the SIMPLE IRA contribution limit equation.
 SIMPLE IRAs also have a separate contribution limit for employers.
+The employer can choose to do either a matching contribution or a nonelective contribution.
 This is particularly important to keep in mind if you've opened a SIMPLE IRA as a self-employed person or as an owner-employee of a small business, as you can contribute up to the maximum for each type of contribution.

 Employer contributions to SIMPLE IRAs generally follow one of 2 formulas.
 Employers can either:

-• Contribute a dollar for each dollar you contribute, up to a max of 3% of your compensation.
-Typically, employers must perform this match for 3% of your compensation, provided you contribute at least this amount yourself.
-However, they can choose to reduce their match rate to less than 3% (provided it's at least 1%) for up to 2 out of every 5 years.
+• Contribute a dollar for each dollar you contribute, up to a maximum percentage of your compensation.
+For all employers, the match is up to 3%.
+However, under Secure Act 2.0, employers of 26 to 100 employees may allow their employees to make higher contributions provided the employer chooses to match up to 4% of employee compensation.
+Employers can also choose to reduce their match rate to less than 3% (provided it's at least 1%) for up to 2 out of every 5 years.

-Additionally, the Secure Act 2.0 now allows employers to make an additional 10% nonelective contribution to each eligible employee in a uniform manner, to a max of $5,000.
+Additionally, the Secure Act 2.0 now allows employers to make an additional nonelective contribution to each eligible employee in a uniform manner, up to 10% of compensation or a max of $5,000.

 Fidelity Smart Money